ME-Catalyst/IIoT/README.md

 ## Next steps for contributors

 - Review the [flow documentation](docs/README.md) to understand deployment expectations and operational tips.
-- Check back for upcoming `docs/CONTRIBUTING.md` and `docs/TESTING.md` guides; until then, please document any local testing steps directly in your pull requests.
+- Read the [Contributing Guide](CONTRIBUTING.md) for exporting flows, formatting JSON, running validations, and documenting your work before opening a pull request.

 ## License